dikortis/LetsTalkETC/Episodes/Episode_13.md

-first my first bitcoins i think i bought like three bitcoin for twenty dollars something like that and they started buying every every every day until i realized that i had to send some money to mt gox Oh to wire some some money that was the intelligent thing to do but let's say that the from the very very first moment I dived very deeply into into Bitcoin and cryptocurrencies i would say that from that day cryptocurrencies have become my my main focus and i have to say that while i first learned about cryptocurrency with bitcoin in 2012 I've always been a fan
+first my first bitcoins i think i bought like three bitcoin for twenty dollars something like that and they started buying every day until i realized that i had to send some money to mt gox Oh to wire some money that was the intelligent thing to do but let's say that the from the very first moment I dived very deeply into into Bitcoin and cryptocurrencies i would say that from that day cryptocurrencies have become my main focus and i have to say that while i first learned about cryptocurrency with bitcoin in 2012 I've always been a fan